3 Important Scrum Pillars – Transparency, Inspection and Adaptation

 Transparency

-Being transparent means making visible the work team is doing to all the stake holders.
-Everybody should be aware that where we are in terms of achieving product goal, sprint goal and meeting definition of done.
-So, stake holders are in better informed position to take better decisions.
-Also, it would give opportunity for making better prediction about future work and handling possible risks.
-Team can use adequate information radiators to making progress available to everyone.
-In terms of team communication also there should be transparency maintained so team knows what is going on inside and outside the team.
+Transparency means making the team’s work visible to all stakeholders.
+Everyone should know where we are in terms of meeting product goals, sprint goals, and the definition of done.
+So stakeholders are in a better informed position to make better decisions.
+They can also make better predictions about future work and manage potential risks.
+Teams can use appropriate information radiators to make progress available to everyone.
+Transparency should be there to make team aware what is going on inside and outside the team.

 Inspection

-When work progress and data available in terms of achieving product goal, sprint goal and meeting definition of done to teams, management, and stake holders, it allows everyone to regularly inspect the trends, risks, and dependencies, if there is any variance or teams facing any impediments and help in taking informed decisions.
+When work progress and data are available in terms of achieving product goal, sprint goal, and meeting definition of done to teams, management, and stakeholders, it allows everyone to regularly inspect the trends, risks, and dependencies, if there is any variance or teams facing any impediments and help in taking informed decisions.

 Adaptation

-Through inspection, if some deviation is found, team gets opportunity to do course correction.
-Based on inspection, team reviews the situation, make necessary changes to the existing plan or strategy.
-Team becomes more agile and responsive to changes and tweaks strategy and plans as and when required.
+If there is some deviation, the team gets opportunity to do course correction through Inspection.
+Based on inspection, the team reviews the situation, and makes necessary changes to the existing plan or strategy.
+The team becomes more agile and responsive to changes and tweaks strategy and plans as and when required.

 Let’s see how empiricism works in Scrum Events –

-• Transparency – PO keeps product backlog prioritized, make sure team is aware of the backlog items.
+• Transparency – The PO keeps product backlog prioritized, make sure the team is aware of the backlog items.

-• Adaptation – Based on the above inspection, team plans and commit the sprint goal
+• Adaptation – Based on the above inspection, the team plans and commits the sprint goal

-• Transparency – Everybody provides their work updates, what they are doing to achieve sprint goal
+• Transparency – Everybody provides their work updates, what they are doing to achieve the sprint goal.

-• Inspection – Team reviews progress, risk, impediments, dependencies reported by team members
+• Inspection – The team reviews progress, risk, impediments, and dependencies reported by team members.

-• Adaptation – Based on progress made and impediments/dependencies reported, team plans their next steps
+• Adaptation – Based on the progress made and impediments/dependencies reported, the team plans their next steps.

-• Transparency – Team showcases work done in sprint, also talk about items in progress, challenges, impediments etc.
+• Transparency – The team showcases work done in a sprint, and also talks about items in progress, challenges, impediments, etc.

-• Inspection – All participants review the work, customer/stakeholder ask required questions, accept/reject work done by team.
+• Inspection – All participants review the work, customers/stakeholders ask required questions, and accept/reject work done by the team.

-• Adaptation – Based on feedback received, team plans work in next sprint planning.
+• Adaptation – Based on feedback received, the team plans to work in the next sprint planning.

-• Inspection – Team reviews Happiness metrics and various other sprint metrics like burn down, velocity chart etc.
+• Inspection – The team reviews Happiness metrics and various other sprint metrics like burn down, velocity chart, etc.

-• Adaptation – Based on above metrics, team identifies Kaizen(improvement actions) for next sprint to work on.
+• Adaptation – Based on the above metrics, the team identifies Kaizen(improvement actions) for the next sprint to work on.

-To summarize, 3 pillars of scrum i.e. Transparency, Inspection and Adaptation are implemented in scrum events to make scrum successful.
-I hope this article would help you understand empiricism better in context of Agile and scrum.
+To summarize, Transparency, Inspection, and Adaptation implemented in scrum events to make scrum successful.
+I hope this article will help you understand empiricism better in the context of Agile and Scrum.